cloudnativetrainings/trainings/kkp_fundamentals/05-seed-dns-setup/README.md

 # Seed DNS Setup

 The Kubernetes API servers of all user cluster control planes running in the Seed cluster are exposed by the NodePort Proxy.
 By default, each user cluster gets a virtual domain name like `[cluster-id].[seed-name].[kubermatic-domain]`, e.g. `hdu328tr.kubermatic.kubermatic.YOUR-DNS-ZONE.loodse.training`.
-For the Seed from the previous step `kubermatic.YOUR-DNS-ZONE.loodse.training` is the main domain where the Kubermatic dashboard and API are available.
+For the Seed cluster from the previous step, `kubermatic.YOUR-DNS-ZONE.loodse.training` is the main domain where the Kubermatic dashboard and API are available.

 To facilitate this, a wildcard DNS record `*.[seed-name].[kubermatic-domain]` must be created.
 As with the other DNS records the exact target depends on whether or not `LoadBalancer` services are supported on the Seed Kubernetes cluster.
 For more information, see [Kubermatic Docs - Add Seed Cluster - Update DNS](https://docs.kubermatic.com/kubermatic/master/guides/installation/add_seed_cluster_ce/#:~:text=Update,Depending).
 In our example the seed cluster is also the master, but this might not be the case for every setup, see [Kubermatic Docs - Concepts - Architecture Large-Scale Deployments](https://docs.kubermatic.com/kubermatic/master/architecture/) for more info.